Gcarassai/ETH_MLFI_F2023/README.md

 ## Assignment 3: Deep Hedging

+Implemented from scratch the deep hedging model introduced in [Buehler et al., 2019] and tested it on simulated data from the Black–Scholes and Heston models.

-## Task 4: Insurance Claim Prediction
+## Assignment 4: Insurance Claim Prediction

+Implemented and compared different models for insurance frequency claim prediction on real-life data from the French motor third party liability dataset.

 ## Theoretical Problem Sets